actlab-genesys/GeneSys/README.md

 </p>

 ## 1.3 ISA
 GeneSys is a programmable accelerator which offers a large set of instructions such that it can accelerate DNNs.
 Directly supported operations include GEMM, convolution, non-linear activation functions, and pooling.
+We provide the GeneSys ISA [here](https://github.com/actlab-genesys/GeneSys/blob/main/docs/GeneSys_ISA.xlsx).

 ## 1.4 Verification Infrastructure
 (Rohan/Hanyang)